jpenca/spinal-docs/README.md

 `pick[<some range-loop>]` - chooses an element from the provided loop at random.
 Example: `pick[1'10'100]` spills out either 1, 10, or 100.

+#### CHANCE - probability

+`chance[<probability>]` - lets you specify a probability from 0.0 (not gonna happen) to 1.0 (definitely gonna happen).
+The output is either 0 or 1.

+This is very useful for setting any of the Rytm's TRIG FLAGS, such as whether or not to enable RETRIG for a certain step:

+`trig bd 1^16 rt:chance[.5]` - 50% chance for each of the trigs to have RETRIG enabled.

 #### Oscillator functions